How to make leather balm?

 Today’s recipe was inspired by our friend X. An environmental technician, X works outdoors, at the mercy of the worst weather Mother Nature can throw at us: freezing cold, rain, wind, snow, and ice.
 He dresses accordingly, and is rarely seen without his old leather hiking boots.
 They’ve been through a lot together, he and his trusty boots, and they feel like old friends, so he wants to keep them.

 But the dry, cracked, discoloured leather is looking the worse for wear, so we offered to create a homemade leather balm to rehydrate the boots before waterproofing them.
-And thus we came into temporary possession of his beloved leather boots with instructions to give them a good moisturizing massage.
+And thus we came into temporary possession of his beloved leather boots with instructions to give them a good massage.

-This moisturizing leather balm is so easy to make there’s no reason not to try it.
+This homemade leather balm is so easy to make there’s no reason not to try it.
 And since it’s made in deodorant tubes, it couldn’t be simpler to use.
 Ingredients are shown for two tube sizes, depending on what you have on hand.
 Thanks to the vitamin E, your balm will last for ages, but if you’re worried you won’t use it up quickly enough, just keep it in the fridge.

 - If you don’t have deodorant tubes, you can put the balm in another container, such as a glass, for example, and apply it with your fingers.